MAC1105C – Notes for Advisors

 4. Challenges of Online Live or Fully Online

-• Students must demonstrate even greater motivation and accountability than they ordinarily would for a typical face-to-face or blended class.
+• Students must demonstrate even greater motivation and accountability than they ordinarily would for a typical face-to-face class.
 Are they attending class (Online Live)?
 Are they attentive when they do attend?
 Are they comfortable interacting in the remote class?
 Are they attending remote instructor office hours?
 For fully online, are they watching the course videos?

 • Students need a computer with webcam and microphone (for remote proctoring via Honorlock) and a reliable internet connection – do they have this?
 If not, are there resources of which they are not aware that they may take advantage of?